RENT DAYBREAKFind out how you and your group can experience all that Daybreak Point Bible Camp and Anvil island have to offer

 Please read thoroughly prior to signing and agreeing to the waiver/agreement attached; information has changed.

 The dining hall comes with a fully equipped kitchen, and large ‘dishpit area.’
 It can seat roughly 180 people on banquet style tables and benches.
 There is a central fireplace within the dining hall for use on colder days.

 The facility is equipped with 10 ‘basic’ camper cabins.
 Each is equipped with a washroom (no shower) and 5-6 bunk beds with mattresses.
 Bedding is not provided.
 There are ‘staff style’ cabins that sleep varying numbers of people; many of these do have showers.
 Additional showers are located beneath the dining hall.

 The chapel is available for use with the main camp rental.
 It is a great facility for teaching, sharing and hanging out.
 This building is a no food, drink or shoes allowed inside building.

 The camp has covered gym, hiking trails, a Frisbee golf course, ropes course, archery and riflery range, a large field (baseball, soccer), kayaks, paddle-boards, a waterslide and a beach volleyball court available.
 Moderate sports equipment is provided, but no rifles, bows or arrows.

 While our hospital does contain emergency medical supplies it is the responsibility of the renting party to bring daily medical supplies and first aid personnel.
-The hospital contains two bedrooms and a full bathroom with tub.
+The hospital accommodations are not open to rental groups.